ayton-village/website/hall/content/hiring-the-hall.md

 Account number:   22936768

 **All enquiries and bookings should be made by phoning 07708 403845**

 ·      Payment for hires should be made in full, one week prior to the hire

-·      If the hirer needs to cancel a booking a week’s notice isrequested and then the fee will be refunded.
+·      If the hirer needs to cancel a booking a week’s notice is requested and then the fee will be refunded.

 ·      A responsible person aged over 21, who will normally be the hirer, must be present throughout the duration of the let.